kshubham96/kshubham96/README.md

 # HOLA👋

+### My Goal:

+To become a proficient Data Scientist.
+Until now,

+    * Performed data analysis on an organizational data.
+    * Completed various Udemy courses of Data Analysis projects using python and Machine Learning Algorithms.

-### I am a professional Business Intelligence Developer/Engineer.
+### Former Business Intelligence Developer/Engineer.

 My roles of working within the industry have been as follows:
   * Database | SQL queries to manipulate the data.